sylvainemery/sylvainemery.github.io/_posts/2014-11-24-Transfer-files-from-an-FTP-server-to-S3.md

 - is the script launched for each changed file or more globally at the end of the mirror?
 - what parameters are passed to the shell script?

 By quickly browsing the [lftp source code](https://github.com/lavv17/lftp), it seems that the script is launched at the end of the mirror.
-In my case, it would have been more interesting if it were launched for every file: I could have used an S3 file uploader to upload each new/modified file individually.
+In my case, it would have been more interesting if it were launched for each modified file: I could have used an S3 file uploader to upload each new/modified file individually.

 Maybe in a future version, or *&mdash; if I dare dive into C++ again &mdash;* in a pull-request! :smile: